Efeseyist Scare

 The next day, some Greek community leaders gathered to protest the police's negligence in protecting their countrymen.
 Riots and fights broke out and continued for a week.
 The riots left 38 dead, approximately 500 injured, and hundreds with great financial losses when their homes or shops were burned.
 Martial law was declared.
 The Continental Marines landed at Lake Mishigami, one of the earliest modern amphibious assaults.

 The arrival of the military ended the riots quickly.
-They were so widespread that few of the instigators were ever brought to justice.
+They had been so widespread that few of the instigators were ever brought to justice.
 The event tainted ethnic relations throughout the NAL-SLC for years to come.

 The City made an official apology in 1980.
 A memorial now stands at the spot where the riots first broke out.
 It remains a rallying point for political gatherings to this day.